 However, there are also newer studies suggesting that lower levels of methionine can also be linked with mental disorders.
 Mental disorders like depression.
 While this is a highly controversial discussion and topic, there is scientific proof that folic acid is linked to serotonin levels in the brain.
-Serotonin is the feel-good hormone so you can imagine if your body doesn’t produce enough, you aren’t going to feel as good as you normally would or should.
+Serotonin is a feel-good hormone, so you can imagine that if your body doesn’t produce enough, you aren’t going to feel as good as you normally would or should.

 If you look up meats, grains, fish, wheat bran products, and peanuts, you’ll find that they are teeming with niacin.
 This is just another B vitamin, but it is responsible for the production of many mental symptoms like irritability, headaches, memory loss, inability to sleep, and emotional instability.
 Severe niacin deficiency can potentially even lead to conditions like pellagra, which can eventually progress to psychosis, delirium, coma, and death.